Southern Railway Ps-4 class: Modernizing and retirement

-In the mid-late 1930s, the 1923-1926 Ps-4s were re-equipped with Walschaerts valve gear as the SOU mechanical officers were concerned about the Baker type tended to reverse itself at high-speed, damaging the locomotives' running gear and the rails.
+In the mid-late 1930s, the 1923-1926 Ps-4s were re-equipped with Walschaerts valve gear because the SOU mechanical officers disliked the Baker type tended to reverse itself at high-speed, damaging the locomotives' running gear and the rails.
 Additionally, their original long, sharply pointed pilots were replaced with shorter "boiler tube" style pilots to accommodate themselves to couple front to front.
+Around the late 1930s, most of the Ps-4s had their sand pipes concealed into the boiler cladding.
 In 1941, SOU began to modernize their premier passenger trains with their new EMD E6 diesel locomotives to pull.
-The Ps-4s were relegated to haul the all-stops Washington D.C. to Atlanta local passenger and mail train Nos.
+The Ps-4s were relegated to haul the all-stops Washington, D.C. to Atlanta local passenger and mail train Nos.
 135 and 136, along with the Danville, Virginia to Greenville, South Carolina local passenger train Nos.
 11 and 12.
 Additionally, the Ps-4s were in motive power pool service, where they were called in to pull premier mainline passenger trains again to protect the passenger schedules whenever one of the diesel locomotives was unavailable to operate.
-(Note: They would also be seen pulling stainless steel Budd streamlined passenger cars, which had re-equipped SOU's older passenger train consist such as the Crescent and debuted on newer passenger trains such as the Southerner.)
+They would also occasionally pull stainless steel Budd streamlined passenger cars, which had re-equipped SOU's older passenger train consist such as the Crescent and debuted on newer passenger trains such as the Southerner.

 Due to the outbreak of World War II and wartime restrictions placed on all of the railroads, SOU was unable to purchase more diesel locomotives, and opted to modify their steam locomotives, including the Ps-4s.
 As such, all of the Ps-4s were re-equipped with multiple-bearing crossheads to replace their original alligator crossheads.
-Some of the Ps-4s also have their tender coal bunkers expanded to hold up more coal.
+Most of the Ps-4s also have their tender coal bunkers expanded to hold up more coal.
 Nos.
-1366-1409 were all rebuilt with the higher and straighter front running board to allow more room around their cylinders and running gear for the crew to maintain the mechanical lubricating system.
-At the same time, No. 1380 was given a bullet-nose streamlining design by Otto Kuhler for use on SOU's new Tennessean service, which operated between Washington, D.C., and Monroe, Virginia, connecting in the latter to the Norfolk and Western Railway, who had assigned its streamlined J class engines to its connecting lines.
+1366-1409 were all rebuilt with the raised front running board valve ladders to allow more room around their cylinders and running gear for the crew to maintain the mechanical lubricating system.
+No. 1380 was given a bullet-nose streamlining design by Otto Kuhler for use on SOU's new Tennessean service, which operated between Washington, D.C., and Monroe, Virginia, connecting in the latter to the Norfolk and Western Railway, who had assigned its streamlined J class engines to its connecting lines.
 After the war ended, SOU resumed dieselization and by late 1949, the Ps-4s were beginning to retire from revenue service.
 In May 1952, the last Ps-4s to be retired from revenue service were Nos.
-6472 and 6691 running on the Danville division.
+6472 and 6691 running on the Danville Division.